Lucy Barfield: Failing health

 For the last five years of her life she was unable to move, speak or feed herself.
 Walter Hooper writes in his obituary and also Paul Ford notes it in his Companion to Narnia: "As every creature comfort was taken from her, Lucy's faith in God grew and blessed not only her, but also those who knew her.
 Owen Barfield, touched by her humility, said many times, 'I could go down on my knees before my daughter."

 Death

 Her mother died in 1980, and her father in 1997.
 Her brother Alexander visited her often.
 She liked to listen to Geoffrey reading her The Chronicles of Narnia.
-Lucy Barfield died at the Royal Hospital for Neuro-disability in west London on 3 May 2003, having lived with multiple sclerosis for almost 40 years.
+Lucy Barfield died at the Royal Hospital for Neuro-disability in south west London on 3 May 2003, having lived with multiple sclerosis for almost 40 years.